François Déroche

 [24] Denis Muzerelle, Vocabulaire codicologique: répertoire méthodique des termes français relatifs aux manuscrits ]Rubricæ, 1] (Paris, 1985).

-Source note: This was published in: Islamic Codicology: an Introduction to the Study of Manuscripts in Arabic Script_ Arabic version_ English version, 2005, Al-Furqan Islamic Heritage Foundation, London, UK, pp. 11-23. |
+Islamic Codicology: An Introduction to the Study of Manuscripts in Arabic Script_ English version, 2005, Al-Furqan Islamic Heritage Foundation, London, UK, pp. 11-23.